mageops/docker-magento-run-tests/README.md

 ```

 ## Run everthing at once

-**Warning: The approach with switching to arbitrary UID/GID via sudo doesn't work everywhere, workaround is being prepared.**

 As an alternative you could run everything at once as the
 tests will wait for healthcheck to become green before proceeding: